A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: de Broglie-Bohm Pure Shape Dynamics Model

-It is established that SD is empirically indistinguishable from General Relativity.
-Moreover, we presented here a review of the previously known arguments that show (1) that de Broglie-Bohm theory possesses a classical limit in which Bohmian trajectories become indistinguishable from classical trajectories and (2) that de Broglie-Bohm theory possesses limits in which the information that one semiclassical subsystem obtains about another subsystem is effectively described by the usual quantum formalism.
-This motivates the construction of a quantum gravity framework based on a de Broglie-Bohm approach to PSD, i.e., applying the tools developed for the treatment of classical PSD trajectories to trajectories of simple de Broglie-Bohm models on shape space.
+As pointed out in the introduction, by now it has clearly been established that SD is empirically indistinguishable from GR.
+Moreover, in \S\ref{subsec:basisproblem} we have presented a review of the known arguments that show that de Broglie-Bohm theory possesses i) a classical limit in which de Broglie-Bohm trajectories become indistinguishable from classical ones and ii) limits in which the information that one semiclassical subsystem acquires about another subsystem is effectively described by the standard quantum formalism.
+This motivates the construction of a general quantum gravity framework based on a de Broglie-Bohm approach to PSD, by applying the tools developed for the treatment of classical PSD trajectories to trajectories of simple de Broglie-Bohm models on shape space.
+As emphasised in the introduction, in this paper we shall content ourselves with a much simpler task, to which we turn next.